nargoo0328/ticket_bot/README.md

 If you are using gpu, please check https://pytorch.org/get-started/previous-versions/ and find the corresponding torch version for installation.

 ## Getting started
-### Step1: Find your browser execute path
+### Step1: Find your browser execution path
-Please find your MS Edge browser path and paste the path on top of  ticket_bot.py.
+Please find your MS Edge browser execution path and paste the path on top of  ticket_bot.py.
 ```ruby
 browser_path = "YOUR_EDGE_BROWSER_PATH"
 ```